- New

 By its reversible side, the hourglass evokes the ability of a new life or true life when it is turned over to restart a cycle.

-Nice rusty patina: signs of oxidation
+Nice rusty patina: Traces of oxidation on the handles, more or less important

 Would be perfect as a handle on a piece of furniture!